freezy/dmd-extensions/README.md

 - For `dmddevice.dll` you probably want the 32-bit version unless you've set up VPM with `Setup64.exe` and you know what you're doing.

-## Compilation Notes
+## Developer Setup

+After cloning the repo, you'll need to restore the `DllExport` depencendy.
+There is a script that does it for you.
+Go into the cloned repo and run:

+    DllExport -action Restore -sln-file DmdExtensions.sln

-There is an issue with Fody third party addin that may give you an error with the $(IntermediateOutputPath) if you do a fresh checkout of this project from Github.
+Then there is an issue with Fody third party addin that may give you an error ith the $(IntermediateOutputPath).

 If this occurs, simply close Visual Studio and re-launch the DMD Extensions project and the issue will go away.

 [Reference](https://github.com/Fody/Fody/issues/629)